 The bow of the wreck points out to sea and the current, usually mild, runs from bow to stern.
 Because of the wreck's location in Scorpion Anchorage, the waters are usually calm.

 Access: Boat only.
 Charter dive boats from Oxnard, Ventura and Santa Barbara frequent this spot.

 Wall diving has become popular on coral reefs throughout the world with just reason.
 Wall diving gives us a humbling look into the abyss.
 It also allows us to approach reef life in a different posture that is often more comfortable for the diver and the marine life.

 A true wall dive is a vertical drop of a hundred feet or more.
 Much of this feature in coral reefs is owed to how the reef grows in a vertical fashion over many thousands of years.
 Because we don’t have coral reefs in California, walls are not as common.
 We have to rely rather on geological features to provide us with the vertical drops that excite us so.
 We do have walls; they are just not as common.

 What we do have are a lot of fantastic mini-walls.
-I have become a lover of California mini-walls.
 A mini-wall is a rocky underwater vertical drop-off of 8 to 20 feet.
 You’ll find them on beach dives and boat dives.
 They are at every island and they are always covered with marine life.

 After 35 feet the wall drops vertical to 55 feet.
 Here you can hang mid-water, practicing your buoyancy skills, and peer into the deep horizontal crevices.
 Bring along a light for maximum enjoyment.
 Occasionally, turn your attention seaward as it is not unusual to see pelagic life slaps or jellyfish floating and sea lions rocketing by.
 Getting hooked on California mini-wall diving is a good thing.
 Diving Drop-Off Reef on the backside of Santa Cruz Island is a good place to start.